Multi-Modal Artificial Intelligence of Embryo Grading and Pregnancy Prediction in Assisted Reproductive Technology: A Review: AI in ART

 \subsubsection{Pregnancy prediction based on multi-modal data}

-With the progress of AI and the improvement of medical data collection technology, pregnancy prediction is more likely to use multi-modal data such as images and tables.
-This trend is mainly due to the potential of multi-modal data fusion, which integrates the advantages of different types of data to provide more comprehensive prediction results, thereby improving the clinical application value of pregnancy prediction.
-Compared with image data, tabular data can directly express high-level semantics information.
-Therefore, some works \cite{96}\cite{97} extract image information into low-dimensional data through CNN, and then input it into the fusion model combined with tabular data directly.
+With the progress of AI and the improvement of medical data collection technology, pregnancy prediction was more likely to use multi-modal data such as images and tables.
+This trend was mainly due to the potential of multi-modal data fusion, which integrated the advantages of different types of data to provide more comprehensive prediction results, thereby improving the clinical application value of pregnancy prediction.
+Compared with image data, tabular data could directly express high-level semantics information.
+Therefore, some works \cite{96}\cite{97}\cite{multi2} extract image information into low-dimensional data through CNN, and then input it into the fusion model combined with tabular data directly.
 The quality of the embryo at the blastocyst stage is mainly reflected from two aspects, ICM and TE.
 Based on this prior knowledge, Kim et al. \cite{99} first binarized and segmented the ICM and TE of the embryo through the traditional image segmentation method, and then added the segmentation map to the original image to obtain the embryo enhancement image.
 Finally, the features extracted from the enhancement image were combined with age features in the pregnancy prediction task.
-Similarly, Liu et al. \cite{100} collected 17580 multi-modal data for pregnancy prediction, in which the image data contained two images focusing on ICM and TE respectively, and the tabular data contained 16 parental fertility indicators.\\ Considering that the image modality data used in the previous multi-modal pregnancy study are all static, Kim et al. \cite{101} collected the time series embryos image data from day 1 to day 5 and health spreadsheet data.
+Similarly, Liu et al. \cite{100} collected 17580 multi-modal data for pregnancy prediction, in which the image data contained two images focusing on ICM and TE respectively, and the tabular data contained 16 parental fertility indicators.\\ Considering that the image modality data used in the previous multi-modal pregnancy study were all static, Kim et al. \cite{101} collected the time series embryos image data from day 1 to day 5 and health spreadsheet data.
 When processing the image data, it was multi-stage.
 Firstly, each morphology of the embryo was segmented through the segmentation model.
 Then the segmentation images were input into the neural network to predict five key indicators: blastocyst size, blastocyst level, cell boundary, cell number and developmental stage.
-After processing, the original time series image, spreadsheet data, morphological segmentation image and five key indicators were input into Transformer for final pregnancy prediction.
-In addition, Ouyang et al. \cite{95} are the first to integrate images of the first 3 days of embryo development and fertility table data for pregnancy prediction, and propose an effective decoupling fusion network to fuse multi-modal data. \\ In terms of the performance of pregnancy prediction task, models based on tabular data generally significantly outperform models using only images.
-This may be due to the closer temporal distance and stronger correlation between tabular data and pregnancy outcomes, thus enabling the model to capture more direct and critical predictive features.
-In addition, tabular data are often extracted by clinical experts with highly correlated features of pregnancy outcomes, which has strong prior value and further improves the performance of the model.
-It is worth noting that even in the multi-modal modeling scenario, the tabular model still generally outperforms the multi-modal methods that fuse images and tables.
-This phenomenon may not result from the ineffectiveness of multi-modal fusion itself, but more reflects the realistic challenges existing in current multi-modal research.
-For example, existing work is mostly based on private datasets, and there are significant differences among different institutions in data collection processes, feature encoding methods, and image device resolutions, which leads to the lack of comparability of model performance under different data sources.
+After processing, the original time series images, spreadsheet data, morphological segmentation images and five key indicators were input into Transformer for final pregnancy prediction.
+In addition, Ouyang et al. \cite{95} were the first to integrate images of the first 3 days of embryo development and fertility table data for pregnancy prediction, and proposed an effective decoupling fusion network to fuse multi-modal data.
+Dual et al. used 3DResNet to extract video data and combined it with 31 tabular data for the final pregnancy assessment.
 The details of these methods are shown in the TABLE \ref{table3}.